-The sponsoring party, (a Hamline department, program or school) contacts the Central Service Desk (651-523-2220) to request the creation of a Hamline Username and Password for the visiting scholar.
+The sponsoring party, (a Hamline department, program or school) contacts the Central Service Desk to request the creation of a Hamline Username and password for the visiting scholar.

-Bush Library contacts Human Resources and the Administrative Information Systems (Banner/Workday) Office to ensure that the visiting scholar gets appropriate system coding, so that data can be downloaded and added to the library patron file.
+Bush Library contacts Human Resources and Information Systems (ITS - Workday) to ensure that the visiting scholar gets appropriate system coding, so that data can be added to the library system user file.

-Bush Library updates the library patron file, including a service expiration date, and notifies the sponsoring party that library privileges are available.
+Bush Library updates the library system user file, including a service expiration date, and notifies the sponsoring party that library privileges are available.